Prazma/automatedStackOverflow/README.md

 ### I REALLY NEED DEVELOPERS TO JOIN!
 **If you have an idea** that you have of which you can improve this project, _**[write a new issue now](https://github.com/Prazma/automatedStackOverflow/issues)**_!

+The contributors currently on this project is:
+* @Prazma
+* @mushroomisgod